Frequently asked questions about super

 We understand that experiencing financial hardship is difficult.
 Because super is designed for your retirement, legislative rules mean that you won’t be able to access your super money until you reach a ‘condition of release’ (usually once you meet your ‘preservation age’ at retirement).

 To make a cash withdrawal from your super account, we’ll need to gather quite a bit of information from you.
-To begin, download and complete the Severe financial hardship request form, and follow the instructions on the form closely before you send it back to us with all the supporting documents.
+To begin, please contact us and we will talk you through what you need to do.

 Yes.
 There may be different exclusions that apply to your insurance cover, so it is important to consider these when deciding if insurance is appropriate for you.
 For example, depending on your policy a claim may be rejected if it relates to a ‘pre-existing condition’ or a ‘self-inflicted act’.
 Exclusions may change if you customise your cover or change your occupation, so take a look at the PDS for more information.